MSc in Environmental Engineering

-2016 Green Build International Conference and Expo Scholarship Recipient from the United States Green Building Council, USA
+2016 Green Build International Conference and Expo Scholarship Recipient from the United States Green Building Council, United States of America

 2012-2014 Pan African University Scholarship from the African Union Commission